 Situated in the Ribble Valley district of Lancashire, the Parkers Arms is pub with a considerable reputation for serving good food.
-As a regular fixture in the yearly Top 50 Gastropubs list, and a holder of an AA rosette, I was reasonably expectant (despite some rather inconsistent Tripadvisor reviews) of a decent meal as I visited with my wife, young daughter and baby son on a sunny March Saturday for lunch.
+As a regular fixture in various "top gastropubs" lists, and a holder of an AA rosette, I was reasonably expectant (despite some rather inconsistent Tripadvisor reviews) of a decent meal as I visited with my wife, young daughter and baby son on a sunny March Saturday for lunch.

 The pub sits in a very pleasant spot in a nice village and wasn't too difficult to find with the help of our trusty sat-nav.
 There's a decent sized car park on site and although this was pretty empty when we arrived, it had filled up considerably by the time we left.
 Due to an A-road accident on the way up, we were five minutes late for our 12:30 reservation but the welcome on arrival from the waiter was fine and we were shown to our table in the window, complete with high chair already set up as requested (usually a good sign).
 The inside is a nice space; it's not immaculately finished like many of the leading pub-cum-restaurants we've visited (I did notice a heck of a lot of dust on the mirror overhanging the roaring fireplace), but it's a pleasant enough environment to enjoy some decent food and a pint.